About Me Contact Us

 Absolutely!
 The dough can be made up to 2 days ahead and stored in the refrigerator.
 You can also freeze baked cookies for up to 3 months.

-Are these healthy carrot cookies suitable for toddlers?
+Are these carrot cookies suitable for toddlers?

 Yes!
 These make excellent finger foods for toddlers.
 Just make sure to supervise young children and consider omitting raisins for very small children to avoid choking hazards.